AidarBabanov/billups-interview/README.md

 ## Service configuration

 For the correct service work, you need to use environment variables or the `.env` file.
-You can find an example file named `.env.example`.

 In order to use the file, download the [godotenv](https://github.com/joho/godotenv) binary file.
 General command to run `.env` file: